Semantic Refinement with LLMs for Graph Representations: Experiments

-\subsection{Results on Text-Attributed Graphs}
+\subsubsection{Results on Text-Attributed Graphs}

 Table~\ref{tab:cora-pubmed-results} reports node classification accuracy on text-attributed \texttt{Cora} and \texttt{Pubmed} under both low- and high-label settings, using GCN, GAT, and MLP backbones.
-On both of these datasets, augmenting Raw Text with existing LLM-based methods consistently improves performance over Raw Feat.\ and Raw Text across all backbones in both label regimes.
-Our method further improves upon the other methods in all configurations, consistently getting an accuracy higher than TANS for all backbones.
-These results indicate that structure-aware refinement is robust across architectures and scales of text-attributed citation graphs.
+On these datasets, augmenting Raw Text with existing LLM-based methods consistently improves performance over Raw Feat.\ and Raw Text across all backbones in both label regimes.
+GES further improves upon the other methods in all configurations, consistently achieving higher accuracy than TANS for all backbones.
+These results indicate that exemplar-guided, structure-aware refinement is robust across architectures and scales of text-attributed citation graphs.

-\subsection{Results on Text-Free Graphs}
+\subsubsection{Results on Text-Free Graphs}

-We evaluate DAS on three text-free airport graphs using GCN as the backbone.
+We evaluate GES on three text-free airport graphs using GCN as the backbone.
 Table~\ref{tab:airports_combined} reports results under both low- and high-label splits.
 In the low-label regime, structural baselines such as Node Degree, Eigenvector, and Random Walk outperform the one-hot feature baseline, confirming the importance of topology.
-DAS matches or surpasses these baselines on all three graphs, achieving the best accuracy on \texttt{Europe} and comparable performance on \texttt{USA} and \texttt{Brazil}.
-In the high-label regime, DAS yields clearer gains, achieving the strongest performance on \texttt{USA} and \texttt{Brazil}, and also outperforming all baselines on \texttt{Europe}.
-Notably, although no human-written text is available, DAS leverages structural cues to retrieve exemplars and progressively induces task-aligned node semantics through refinement.
-This structure-guided semantic evolution likely explains why gains on text-free graphs are larger than on text-attributed citation networks, where strong node texts already exist.
-Overall, these results indicate that iterative, structure-aware refinement is particularly effective when raw node features are absent and structural roles dominate.
+GES matches or surpasses these baselines on all three graphs, achieving the best accuracy across all datasets.
+Notably, although no human-written text is available, GES leverages structural cues to retrieve exemplars and induces task-aligned node semantics through exemplar-guided refinement.
+Overall, these results indicate that structure and semantic-aware refinement is particularly effective when raw node features are absent and structural roles dominate.